So, what's the craic today?

 I can live with that if you can deal with me.

 For those of you who don't know me, I'm an irreverent, good-natured cynic.
-I got my Green Card and my Explosives Licence from the Irish Dept. of Justice on the same day and my recommended work ethic is, "Find a way to get paid for what you like doing".
+I got my Irish Residency Card and my Explosives Licence from the Irish Dept. of Justice on the same day and my recommended work ethic is, "Find a way to get paid for doing what you like".

 For a video of this rocket in flight, click here